cbergeles/screws/README.md

 - Skew matrices
 - Twist matrices

-Basic operators and convinienve operators are also supported.
+Basic operators and convenience operators are also supported.
 Please see the doxygen-generated documentation in the /doc folder.

 Requirements:
 Eigen3 (tested with Eigen 3.2.4)

+Compilation:

+Installation:

+Example: